Takuya-Miyazaki/Takuya-Miyazaki/README.md

 - It has become clear that AI business infrastructure is possible even without CSA.
 - What is "B2"?
 Just hang out with the bowling nonprofit.

+Are you enjoying using Microsoft to install apps?
+I blocked them because you don't need them.
+I have nothing.
+NIST Research was established within our group.

 ---
 2025/10/12 Takuya Miyazaki.p